tantaman/tantaman.github.io/blog/2020-06-29-all-things-are-permitted.md

 Its been said that _"if there is no God then all things are permitted."_

 Well, that's why we have laws.
 Precisely because all things _are_ permitted (by nature).
-Murder, adultery, theft, war, etc. All of these things happen and are able to happen and, being able to happen, are thus permitted.
+Murder, adultery, theft, war, etc. All of these things happen and are able to happen and, being able to happen, are thus permitted.<!--truncate-->

 Laws are created to curb what is permitted.